'Let's think big' - Germany wants to work closely with Biden on trade, China, climate

 The idea chimes with a proposal from Germany’s powerful BDI industry association which called on the EU and U.S. to develop a roadmap for global pricing of greenhouse gases and agree on a minimum carbon tax until 2030, together with other key players.

+“The goal is for all sides to refrain from unilateral steps until mid-2021 and to strive for an agreement on both pillars within the OECD process,” Beyer said.

+“Of course, this requires a willingness to compromise from all sides,” he said, adding that working groups would try to hammer out details of a compromise deal over the coming weeks.

-Reporting by Michael Nienaber; Additional reporting by Michel Rose in Paris; Editing by Thomas Seythal, Mark Heinrich and Ed Osmond
+Reporting by Michael Nienaber; Additional reporting by Michel Rose in Paris; Editing by Mark Heinrich and Ed Osmond

 Our Standards: The Thomson Reuters Trust Principles.